 2. Your Smoke Detector is Making Too Much Noise

 Although the job of a smoke detector is to make noise to alert homeowners to an issue, sometimes when a detector makes too much noise, this can be cause for concern.
 However, often just making a couple changes can fix the problem of a noisy detector.

-- Clean them: Keeping detectors dust and dirt free is important to making sure a smoke detector is working properly.
+Keeping detectors dust and dirt free is important to making sure a smoke detector is working properly.
 The easiest way to keep them clean is to vacuum using an attachment and/or wiping them down with a soft cloth.

-- Keep detectors away from the stove/oven: Smoke detectors, especially super sensitive detectors, can be triggered by smoke from the oven or even steam from a pot of boiling water.
+Smoke detectors, especially super sensitive detectors, can be triggered by smoke from the oven or even steam from a pot of boiling water.
 If this is the case, it is best to move the detector at least 20 feet away from the stove.
 This way, you are still protected and can cook without worrying about the detector going off.

 Every homeowner knows that smoke detectors are an important part of protecting your home and family.
 Keeping smoke detectors in top shape are an easy way to provide protection and when it’s time to replace or upgrade your home’s smoke detection system, contact the experts at Vigilante Security.
 We know how to keep you and your family safe from fire, carbon monoxide and other household environmental hazards.